A daily vitamin C dose of 250 mg has beneficial effects on sleep quality and duration. It may affect:

 Oxidative stress is a common cause of sleep-related disorders!
-Pollution, sun radiation, lack of exercise, or poor diet can increase free radicals in the body.
+Pollution, sun radiation, lack of exercise, smoking, or poor diet can increase free radicals in the body.
 High amounts of free radicals lead to oxidative stress.
 Antioxidants, such as vitamin C, neutralize free radicals, helping us sleep!

-Moreover, high doses of vitamin C may help people with obstructive sleep apnea and decreasing restless legs syndrome.
+Moreover, high doses of vitamin C may help people with obstructive sleep apnea and restless legs syndrome.

 Vitamin C may reduce side effects of insomnia

 Chronic poor sleep can significantly increase cortisol levels and plasma glucose!
 Vitamin C can reduce high cortisol and glucose levels!
 Also, vitamin C improves insulin secretion.

 Furthermore, chronic poor sleep can impair memory!
 But, high doses of vitamin C can prevent spatial memory impairment, improving antioxidant defense mechanisms of the hippocampus.